SiaFoundation/siad/doc/api/index.html.md

 allowance.

 **expectedupload** | bytes
-Expected upload tells siad how much uploading the user expects to do each month.
+Expected upload tells siad how many bytes the user expects to upload per block.
 If this value is high, siad will more strongly prefer hosts that have a low upload bandwidth price.
 If this value is low, siad will focus on other metrics than upload bandwidth pricing, because even if the host charges a lot for upload